Skip to content

 }

-We’re using a simple states counter to keep track of the number of states sent via the Sender contract.
+We’re using a simple states counter to keep track of the number of states sent via the sender contract.

 Use Remix to deploy the contract and keep a note of the address and ABI.

-2. Deploy Receiver contract
+2. Deploy receiver contract

-Following is how our Receiver.sol looks like:
+The following is what our Receiver.sol looks like:

 pragma solidity ^0.5.11;